AttractionsAttractions in FiveWalt Disney World (FL)

 Space Mountain has become an iconic symbol of the Magic Kingdom at Disney World.
 It proved so popular that it gave rise to Space Mountains at every other Disney Park worldwide, except one.
 But today we’ll confine our conversation to the original, so strap in and get ready to take off on a wild ride (with apologies to Mr. Toad).
 If you want to avoid the launchpad and head straight for the whys, wheres, and whats, here’s your shortcut.

-2. It was inspired by another mountain…and a mouse.
+3. The ride was inspired by another mountain…and a mouse.

-The idea for the ride came to Walt Disney after he saw how successful the Matterhorn Bobsled ride was at Disneyland.
+The idea for Space Mountain came to Walt Disney after he saw how successful the Matterhorn Bobsled ride was at Disneyland.
 The Matterhorn is essentially a Wild Mouse ride, a type of coaster that relies on sharp, jerky turns for its thrills instead of big drops or inversions.
 (Picture a mouse trying to get past a cat that has it cornered, and you’ll see where the name comes from.)
 Walt envisioned a version of the same type of ride, with a space theme – and in the dark.

 The initial design was for four separate tracks, but that turned out to be way too challenging for the technology of the time.
 Then Walt died and the idea for Space Mountain (or Space Voyage as it was referred to then) was shelved until the opening of the Magic Kingdom.